Overview

 Provenance

-Donor Mary Ryan acquired this scrapbook, along with other materials by Hopkins, in France in the mid-1980s.
-Hopkins had left the materials with a friend before she returned to the United States in 1923.
-They were discovered by a French dealer in 1984.
-See Mary Ryan Gallery 1989 exhibition catalog on Edna Boies Hopkins.
+Mary Ryan donated the scrapbook to the Archives of American Art in 1987.
+She acquired the scrapbook, along with other materials by Hopkins, in France in the mid-1980s.
+Hopkins had left the materials with a friend before she returned to the United States in 1923, and they were discovered by a French dealer in 1984.
+Boies Hopkins participated in a 1989 exhibition at the Mary Ryan Gallery.

 Language Note